daltyboy11/daltyboy11.github.io/_posts/2019-11-20-fun-with-swift-syntax.md

 ```

 ## Returning A New TokenSyntax Node
 All Syntax Nodes are structs whose members cannot be modified.
-Instead we need
+We need
 to return a copy of the original node with the updated integer literal.
 We can
 use a `with` API for this.